 Additionally, it’s important to retain as much information as possible about the accident and the scene.
 Call the police to file an official report, take photos of the scene and vehicles involved, and speak to witnesses and retain their information.

-Holding at-Fault Drivers Responsible in Alabama
+Holding at-Fault Drivers Responsible

-The rules about fault in Alabama are extremely strict, so it’s best to have as much information as possible to hold the at-fault party accountable.
+The rules about fault are extremely strict, so it’s best to have as much information as possible to hold the at-fault party accountable.
 While legal action cannot undo the pain and damage that has been done, it can force the driver responsible for your injuries to cover any costs associated with the crash.
 This can include compensation for:

 - Medical care